cuttlefishh/python-for-data-analysis/lessons/lesson02.md

 ### Setting up your bash environment

 There are several things you can do to set up your bash environment, which is what you see when you use the terminal (command line).
-You put these commands in a file called ~/.bash_profile (or ~/.bashrc or ~/.profile).
-That notation means the file is called .bash_profile (yes, that's a period, and the file is called a dot-file), and it's in your home directory.
+You put these commands in a file called `.bash_profile` (or `.bashrc` or `.profile`) in your home directory.
+Yes, that's a period at the beginning of the file, and the file is called a dot-file, which is a system file your computer uses to customize your shell.

+As an option, you can add the lines below to your `.bash_profile` using a text editor like Nano or Atom.
+Be careful to not overwrite what's already there, and to not add any extra commands or stray text.
+It's a good idea to save a copy of your existing `.bash_profile` with a different name as a backup.

 ```
 # customize prompt with color and pwd